amargh2/amargh2/README.md

 - 👋 Hi, I’m Anthony
-- 👀 I’m interested in web development, computer networking, linux, automation, and IT in general.
+- 👀 I’m interested in development, computer networking, linux, cybersecurity, and IT in general.
-- 🌱 I’m currently learning JavaScript, HTML, and CSS through The Odin Project, and am planning to dive into Python soon.
+- 🌱 I’m currently learning JavaScript, HTML and CSS through The Odin Project and am planning to dive into Python and Security+ studies soon.
+- 😊 Just a curious human following the fun.
 <!---
 amargh2/amargh2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.